Dig It (Beatles song): Critical reception and legacy

 Kenneth Womack describes the full recording as "a free-form, improvisational rant of some 12 minutes" that, at one moment, features Lennon duetting with the six-year-old Heather Eastman, and quotes Peter Doggett as describing the jam as a "slice of late '60s hippie slang".
 The author Barry Miles writes: "A brief extract from an improvised three-chord jam session that ran to more than 12 minutes on tape, 'Dig It' was included on the album to boost its vérité credentials".
-Steve Hamelman includes "Dig It" and "Maggie May" among the "benchmarks of the record's poetics of improvisation", alongside the dialogue snatches heard between songs, adding that "Dig It" exemplifies Lennon's associative wordplay.
-33⅓ author Steve Matteo writes that despite being a "short throwaway", "Dig It" has "great charm and appeal".
+Steve Hamelman includes "Dig It" and "Maggie Mae" among the "benchmarks of the record's poetics of improvisation", alongside the dialogue snatches heard between songs, adding that "Dig It" exemplifies Lennon's associative wordplay.
+33 1/3 author Steve Matteo writes that despite being a "short throwaway", "Dig It" has "great charm and appeal".
 In his discussion of the album, Kevin Courrier describes "Dig It" as a "mock church sermon featuring Billy Preston's gospel organ pulsing through it like a hot wire", and added that Lennon's closing remark – "Now, we'd like to do 'Hark, the Angels Come'" – can be interpreted as a "dig" at the following song, McCartney's "Let It Be", opining: "If 'Dig It' is gospel parody, 'Let It Be' is the real thing."